 Sports in St. Louis includes the Division I Saint Louis University Men's Basketball team (The Billikens), the 2011 World Series Champion Baseball Cardinals (and also won 10 other times), and the 2019 Stanley Cup winners, St. Louis Blues Hockey.
-The City of St. Louis has also been awarded a Major League Soccer expansion team, and a stadium is currently being built in the West area of downtown.
-The team should be playing in 2023.
-The St. Louis Baseball Cardinals play in a stadium that was just built in the winter of 2005-06 that features an open outfield that allows spectators to have a great view of the downtown St. Louis skyline and Gateway Arch.
-The Saint Louis University Billiken Basketball team has a state-of-the-art arena on the SLU campus called the Chaifetz Arena.
+The City of St. Louis has also been awarded a Major League Soccer expansion team (St. Louis City built in the winter of 2005-06 that features an open outfield that allows spectators to have a great view of the downtown St. Louis skyline and Gateway Arch.
+The Saint Louis University Billiken Basketball team has a state-of-the-art arena on the SLU campus called the Chaifetz Arena (upper left).